DiarmuidSheeran/yugioh-calculator/README.md

 ## Deployment

 * This site  was deployed to GitHub pages
-* In the github repository of Personel Profile navigate to the settings tab.
+* In the github repository of Personal Profile navigate to the settings tab.
 * On the left-hand side navigation bar click on the Pages tab.
 * Click on the dropdown menu for branches and select main.
-* Reresh the page.
+* Refresh the page.
 * The page provided a link to the completed website.
 * The link to the finished website can be found by clicking the link to the [YuGiOh Duel Calculator](https://diarmuidsheeran.github.io/yugioh-calculator/)